melody-rain/sublimetext-opencl-cpp/README.md

 Copy the OpenCL C++ folder to C:\Users\Your Account\AppData\Roaming\Sublime Text 2\Packages.
 This path is where your sublime test's "packages" folder exists.

+You can refer to https://github.com/harrism/sublimetext-cuda-cpp for CUDA version.
+Thanks for harrism's contribution.